Skip to content

 Stressors initiate chemical responses between the brain (limbic system) and the nervous system.
 These messages stimulate the autonomic nervous system to respond either via emotional expression or survival mechanisms (fight or flight).
 Increased stress hormones produced in the adrenals (cortisol and adrenalin) cause a reaction in the parasympathetic nervous system (PSNS) and the sympathetic nervous system (SNS).
 While we may experience the same situation as another, we deal with it in our own unique way.
 However, when someone experiences a stressor of any origin and interprets it as negative, the body reacts in the same specific manner.
 This is called the "fight or flight" response or the General Adaptation Syndrome (GAS).

-The 3 stages of stress (General Adaption Syndrome)
+What Are The 3 Stages of Stress?
+(General Adaption Syndrome)

 1. Alarm Reaction.
 The first response is a release of adrenaline, norepinephrine and cortisol from the adrenal glands.
 This gets the blood moving straight to the skeletal muscles in preparation for either a fight or an evasion.
 The pupils of the eyes dilate and the mind becomes more alert.
 Prolonged stimulation of the alarm (fight and flight) phase causes the following flow of changes: